itsToggle/plex_debrid/README.md

 >
 >  - To use one of your trakt users collections as your library service, navigate to '/Settings/Library Service/Library collection service/Change library service/'
 >  - If you choose your trakt collection as your library service, your *entire* trakt collection is checked before downloading anything and the script will avoid duplicate downloads.
+>  - (You need at least one item in your trakt collection.
+If its currently empty, just add a random movie or show.)
 >
 ></details>